srad/eTaskAdvisor.WebApi/README.md

 ﻿# eTaskAdvisor.WebApi

  [![Build Status](http://sedrad.com:8080/buildStatus/icon?job=eTaskAdvisor.WebApi)](http://sedrad.com:8080/job/eTaskAdvisor.WebApi/)

+This project is part of a `Learning Technologies` university course.

+The goal was to research the literature of `cognitive psychology` and `learning` about the effects of environmental factors on learning tasks and to develop a framework to capture and categorize the effects to feed the knowledge into a system and provide an API to access the knowledge for recommendations.
+Below you can see the data model.
+It also contains entities for managing clients and tasks (beside the knowledge entities).

-This is a .NET Core 3.x Web-Api implementation of [eTaskAdvisor.API](https://github.com/srad/eTaskAdvisor.API) for [eTaskAdvisor.App](https://github.com/srad/eTaskAdvisor.App)
+This is a .NET Core 3.x Web-Api implementation for this purpose.
+A web frontend is implemented at [eTaskAdvisor.App](https://github.com/srad/eTaskAdvisor.App)

 This implementation is more lightweighted, statically types and faster, but uses also JWT and MongoDB.